guaix-ucm/numina/doc/creation/example.rst

 Both the Numina CLI tool and GCS check this particular entry point.
 They call the function provided by the entry point.
-The function :func:`~numina.core.pipelineload.drp_load` reads and parses the YAML file and creates an object of class :class:`~numina.core.pipeline.InstrumentDRP`.
+The function :func:`~numina.core.pipelineload.drp_load` reads and parses the YAML file and creates an object of class :class:`~numina.core.pipeline.InstrumentDRP` for each recipes it founds.
 These objects are used by Numina CLI and GCS to discover the available Instrument Reduction Pipelines.

 At this stage, the file layout is as follows::